Laurent phenomenon algebras: Examples

 It turns out the dynamics of the LP algebras $\A_{\W}$ corresponds to the dynamics of transitions between factorizations of elements of {\it {electrical Lie groups}}, as defined in \cite{LPEL}.
 In fact, the LP algebras arising in this way are a natural analogue of cluster algebras appearing in double Bruhat cells of classical groups, as studied in \cite{CA3}.
 The detailed study of these LP algebras and their relation with electrical Lie groups is the subject of the forthcoming \cite{LP3}.

 \begin{remark} The dynamics of cluster-like exchanges given by the formula in Figure \ref{fig:lp3} was studied by Henriques and Speyer \cite{HS} under the name of the {\it {multidimensional cube recurrence}}.
 Their work however deals only with the ``Pl\"ucker'' part of these algebras, corresponding to wiring diagrams.
 In other words, the multidimensional cube recurrence only allows mutations corresponding to triangular bounded regions in the wiring diagram.
 In fact, Henriques and Speyer state the problem of mutating beyond wiring diagrams as an open question.
-Our Laurent phenomenon algebras accomplish just that: they allow one to perform mutations for regions with arbitrarily many sides, and to keep mutating even after we have left the part described by wiring diagrams. \end{remark} \end{example}
+The Laurent phenomenon algebras $\A_{\W}$ constructed in this section accomplish this: in \cite{LP3} we show that these algebras contain all the seeds and mutations studied by Henriques and Speyer, but in addition one can perform mutations for regions with arbitrarily many sides.
+Furthermore, since LP algebras can be mutated indefinitely in all directions, we can keep mutating even after we have left the part described by wiring diagrams. \end{remark} \end{example}